 We encourage applicants to our MS and PhD programs.
 We welcome all who share our intellectual curiosity about the Earth; our diverse community includes people from a variety of intellectual, religious, class, cultural, and political perspectives.
 We welcome new students!

 Our graduate students hail from all over the world.
 They come here because Milwaukee is a great place to live and learn!
-To find more information on Milwaukee and UWM, see the following websites: http://uwm.edu/aboutmke/ http://uwm.edu/about/
+Find out more about Milwaukee and UWM on the Graduate School website.

 Timing and Application Deadline